QData/deep2Read/zPotential2Read.md

 ## About this potential to read list :

 + To educate my students in class, new members of my team with basic tutorials, and to help existing members understand advanced topics.
-This website includes a (growing) list of tutorials and papers we survey for such a purpose.
+This website includes a (growing) list of tutorials and papers we survey for such a purpose (Since 2017).

 + At the beginning of each semester, I collect a messy list of potential readings and put them here.
 Then my students will choose papers they want to review (mostly from this list) and we make a plan for that semester's reading session schedule.